 What is it?

 Also known as Particle Board.
-It is made by compressing wood chips, sawmill shavings, and resin binder.
-It usually comes pre-laminated with a white or wood-grain colored surface.
+It is made by compressing wood chips and resin binder.
+It usually comes pre-laminated with a white or wood-grain surface.

 Why Some Choose It (Pros)

-- Budget-Friendly: This is generally the most affordable option on the market.
+- Budget Friendly: For budget conscious homeowners, this is the most affordable option on the market.

-- Variety: It comes in many pre-finished colors and textures ready to use.
+- Variety: It comes in a vast array of colors and textures ready to use.

 The Trade-off (Cons)

-- Durability: Screws can loosen over time if doors are opened frequently, as the material inside is just compressed chips.
+- Durability: Screws can loosen over time if doors are opened frequently.

 3. Medium Density Fibreboard (MDF)